-Kia Sorento Hybrid engines, drive & performance
+Kia Sorento Hybrid performance, top speed & engine

 The latest Kia Sorento is an undeniably large and heavy car, but the petrol engine and electric motor in the Hybrid work together to deliver decent performance

 There's only one engine available with the Sorento Hybrid – a 1.6-litre four-cylinder turbocharged petrol.
 It's paired with an electric motor and 1.49kWh battery pack.
 Combined, these give total outputs of 227bhp and 350Nm of torque, which is fed through a six-speed automatic gearbox and four-wheel drive.
 For those who need to tow, the hybrid Sorento has a maximum braked towing capacity of 1,650kg.
 For a big SUV, that isn’t much to write home about – especially considering the 2.2-litre diesel Sorento is rated at 2,500kg.